 The HECU controller performs the following main functions:

-in order to ensure effective braking and vehicle stability.
-In the DDRP system, the rear pressure maintaining solenoid is powered by the ignition system.
-The red brake warning lamp lights up when the following faults occur.
+to ensure effective braking and vehicle stability.
+In the DDRP system, the rear brake pressure maintaining solenoid valve is powered by the ignition system.
+The red brake warning lamp illuminates when the following faults occur.

 - Controls the braking system in anti-lock mode.

-- Controls the health of the electrical elements of the system.
+- Monitors the serviceability of the electrical elements of the system.

-HECU continuously senses the speed of each of the wheels to determine the start of slippage.
-If a wheel slip tendency is detected, the HECU commands the appropriate valves to change the brake fluid pressure in some or all of the hydraulic circuits, thus eliminating wheel slip and providing optimal braking.
-The HECU continues to monitor the pressure in the hydraulic circuits until the tendency to slip has disappeared.
-The HECU also continuously receives a signal from the steering angle sensor for optimal ABS performance.
-That's why "steering angle sensor centering" should be performed after replacing the HECU.
-If an error is detected, the HECU can disable the ABS and turn on the ABS warning lamp on the instrument cluster.
-The HECU also monitors the display of DTCs when operating in diagnostic mode.
+The HECU continuously monitors the speed of each wheel to determine when slippage begins.
+If a tendency to slip is detected at any of the wheels, the HECU commands the appropriate valves to change the brake fluid pressure in some or all of the hydraulic circuits, thereby eliminating wheel slippage and ensuring optimal braking.
+The HECU continues to monitor the pressure in the hydraulic circuits until the tendency to slip disappears.
+The HECU also continuously receives a signal from the steering angle sensor for optimal ABS operation.
+Therefore, "steering angle sensor centering" should be performed after replacing the HECU.
+If an error is detected, the HECU can disable the ABS and turn on the ABS warning lamp in the instrument cluster.
+The HECU also controls the display of diagnostic trouble codes when operating in diagnostic mode.

 Solenoid valve relay

 The solenoid valve relay supplies power to the pump motor and to the solenoid valves.
-The contact present in the relay is normally open but closes on command given during initialization.
-This relay contact will remain closed for the remainder of the trip until any DTC is stored in memory that requires this contact to open.
-If a DTC is stored in memory that requires a command to turn off the relay, then the supply of voltage from the battery to the pump motor and solenoid valves will stop for the rest of the trip and the ABS will not be able to function.
-The relay is an integral part of the HECU and is not serviced separately.
+The contact present in the relay is normally open, but is closed at the command received during initialization.
+This relay contact will remain closed for the remainder of the trip until any diagnostic fault code is stored in memory that requires this contact to be opened.
+If a diagnostic fault code is stored in memory that requires a command to turn off the relay, then the battery voltage supply to the pump motor and solenoid valves will stop for the rest of the trip and the ABS will not be able to function.
+The relay is an integral part of the HECU and is not separately serviced.

-There is a wheel speed sensor on each wheel.
-The sensors provide wheel speed information to the HECU using low voltage AC signals.
-The signal is transmitted to the HECU via an interface that can cause the HECU to receive false signals from the speed sensors, caused, in particular, by the influence of electromagnetic interference.
+Each wheel has a wheel speed sensor.
+The sensors transmit wheel speed information to the HECU using small AC voltage signals.
+The signal is transmitted to the HECU using an interface, which can cause the HECU to receive false speed sensor signals, such as those caused by electromagnetic interference.

-The ABS warning lamp is located on the instrument cluster and illuminates when the HECU detects an ABS malfunction.
-The ABS warning lamp informs the driver about the presence of a malfunction that caused the ABS to turn off.
-If only the ABS warning light is on, then braking can be performed normally, including the use of the booster.
+The ABS indicator light is located in the instrument cluster and illuminates when the HECU detects a fault with the ABS.
+The ABS indicator light informs the driver that there is a fault that has caused the ABS to be switched off.
+If only the ABS indicator light is illuminated, braking can be performed normally, including the use of the brake booster.

-The ABS warning lamp lights up in the following cases.
+The ABS warning light comes on in the following cases.

-- ABS fault detected.
-As already noted, the ABS warning lamp lights up when a malfunction is detected in the ABS.
+- ABS malfunction detected.
+As already noted, the ABS warning light comes on when a malfunction is detected in the ABS.

-- Checking the incandescent lamp of the instrument cluster.
-When the ignition is switched on, the ABS warning lamp comes on for approximately three seconds and then goes out.
+- Checking the instrument cluster bulb When the ignition is turned on, the ABS warning lamp lights up for approximately three seconds and then goes out.

-The red brake warning light is located on the instrument cluster and illuminates to alert the driver to a brake system problem that could cause poor brake performance.
-The lamp will be on when the parking brake is applied or partially released, or if the brake fluid level sensor closes (if the brake fluid level in the master cylinder reservoir is too low).
-When the brake fluid level sensor is closed (too low level) The brake warning light will stay on until the cause of the fire is removed.
-In addition, with some system malfunctions, the light will also come on, letting the driver know that the DDRP system (system of separate dynamic distribution of brake forces on the rear wheels) disabled
+The red brake warning light is located in the instrument cluster and illuminates to warn the driver of a brake system fault that could cause poor brake performance.
+The light will illuminate when the parking brake is applied or not fully released, or if the brake fluid level sensor shorts out (when the brake fluid level in the master cylinder reservoir is too low).
+When the brake fluid level sensor is shorted (too low level) the brake warning light will remain on until the cause of the light is corrected.
+In addition, if there are some faults in the system, the light will also come on, letting the driver know that the DDRP system (separate dynamic distribution of brake forces on the rear wheels) disabled

 Electronic Stability Program (ESP)

-When this system is in operation, braking forces are applied to the corresponding wheels of the vehicle, which create a moment that counteracts the yaw movement.
+When this system operates, braking forces are applied to the appropriate wheels of the vehicle, which creates a moment that counteracts the yaw movement.
 This means that a certain pressure is applied to one or both wheels on the left side of the vehicle if the yaw movement is clockwise, and to the contours of the wheels on the right side of the vehicle if the yaw movement is counterclockwise.

-When the brakes are applied during ESP operation, the pressure in the wheel circuits, in which normally open valves are closed to maintain the absence of pressure on the wheels, rises to a level corresponding to the pressure in the brake master cylinder (TMC) using the EBCM system, which opens the corresponding intake (normally open) valves (electrical brake control).
-The level of pressure on the controlled wheels also rises within the physical limits to maintain yaw momentum, despite the increase in pressure in the brake system.
+When the brakes are applied during ESP operation, the pressure in the wheel circuits, in which normally open valves are closed to maintain zero pressure at the wheels, is raised to a level corresponding to the pressure in the brake master cylinder (TMC) by the EBCM, which opens the appropriate inlet valves (normally open) valves (electrical control of the braking system).
+The pressure level at the controlled wheels is also increased within physical limits to maintain the yaw moment despite the increase in brake pressure.

-The brake pressure in the TMC cylinder causes a corresponding increase in the opening pressure of the shut-off valves (TMC cylinder pressure works to close shut-off valves where the pressure is not balanced).
-As a result, the pump raises the system pressure by the amount of the TMC cylinder pressure, which can lead to an unacceptably high level of pressure in the hydraulic control unit (HCU) until appropriate countermeasures are taken.
+The brake pressure in the TMC cylinder causes a corresponding increase in the opening pressure of the shut-off valves (tMC cylinder pressure works to close the shut-off valves in which the pressure is not balanced).
+As a result, the pump raises the system pressure by the amount of TMC cylinder pressure, which can lead to unacceptably high pressure levels in the Hydraulic Control Unit (HCU) until appropriate countermeasures are taken.

-For this reason, the shut-off valves are opened by the EBCM when the TMC cylinder pressure reaches 100 bar in order to limit the pressure.
-A further increase in pressure in the system using the pump becomes impossible.
-Thus, the pressure for the operation of the ESP system is supplied only by the TMC cylinder.
-As with ABS/TCS operation, the pressure in the wheel circuits is varied by means of the intake and exhaust valves.
-During the depressurization phase of the duty cycle, the ESVs close so that the diverted brake fluid can be returned to the brake system from the low pressure accumulators.
+For this reason, the EBCM opens the shut-off valves when the TMC cylinder pressure reaches 100 bar in order to limit the pressure.
+It is no longer possible to increase the pressure in the system further using the pump.
+The pressure for the ESP system is therefore supplied only by the TMC cylinder.
+As with the ABS/TCS, the pressure in the wheel circuits is changed by means of the inlet and outlet valves.
+During the pressure reduction phase of the working cycle, the ESV valves are closed so that the diverted brake fluid can be returned to the brake system from the low-pressure accumulators.

-The EBD system complements the effectiveness of the ABS system by controlling rear wheel slip in the braking range, thus optimizing the braking performance.
-The braking force approaches the maximum braking force of the rear axle and is electronically controlled.
+The EBD system complements the effectiveness of the ABS system by controlling the slip of the rear wheels in the braking range, thus optimising the driving characteristics during braking.
+The braking force is close to the maximum braking force of the rear axle and is controlled electronically.

-When entering the EBD system, the pressure supply to the rear axle is shut off through the normally open valves when the slip of at least one rear wheel exceeds a predetermined limit.
-Depending on the actual slippage of the wheels, this may be followed by additional signals to increase the pressure.
-Exhaust valves are only used to reduce pressure when a blockage is detected on the rear axle.
+When the EBD system is entered, the pressure supply to the rear axle is cut off via the normally open valves when the slip of at least one rear wheel exceeds a preset limit.
+Depending on the actual wheel slip, this may be followed by additional signals to increase the pressure.
+The release valves are only used to reduce the pressure when a risk of locking is detected on the rear axle.
 As a rule, the control algorithm is aimed at achieving maximum use of braking force with minimum valve action (noise, pedal response).
-Since the discharged volumes of liquid are generally very small, they can be stored in a low pressure accumulator.
-The HCU pump is not required for the EBD system to work.
-At the end of the EBD system control, the brake fluid is discharged from the low-pressure accumulators into the brake fluid reservoir by briefly switching on the pump.
+Since the diverted fluid volumes are usually very small, they can be stored in a low-pressure accumulator.
+The HCU pump is not required for the EBD system to operate.
+After the EBD control is completed, the brake fluid is diverted from the low-pressure accumulators to the brake fluid reservoir by briefly switching on the pump.

 HBA (auxiliary hydraulic brake)

-In the event of a very rapid increase in pressure in the master cylinder of the brake system, an emergency braking mode is recognized and the auxiliary hydraulic brake function is activated (HBA).
-The hydraulic pump and shut-off valves of both hydraulic circuits are switched on.
-After that, the pressure on the wheels becomes higher than the pressure of the master cylinder.
-The pressure compensation feature of this HBA brake design provides a certain increase in braking force by applying additional pressure when the HBA is operating instead of constantly orienting the system to the ABS.
-This compensation depends on the pressure gradient achieved during the operation of the HBA, subject to the following rule: the faster the driver applies the brake, the more support, i.e. he is compensated.
+In the event of a very rapid increase in pressure in the master cylinder of the brake system, emergency braking mode is recognized and the hydraulic auxiliary brake (HBA) function is activated.
+The hydraulic pump and the shut-off valves of both hydraulic circuits are activated.
+The pressure on the wheels then becomes higher than the pressure of the master cylinder.
+The pressure compensation function provided in this HBA brake design ensures a certain increase in braking force by applying additional pressure during HBA operation instead of constantly orienting the system to the ABS.
+This compensation depends on the pressure gradient achieved during HBA operation, subject to the following rule: the faster the driver presses the brake, the more support, i.e. compensation, is provided to him.

-If the tire pressure reaches the lock pressure, then the normal ABS function controls the stability of the wheels by switching (normally open) intake and (normally closed) exhaust valves.
-Thus, actuation of the HBA has the same effect as if the driver applied the brakes with more pedal force, sufficient to achieve the lockout pressure.
+If the tire pressure reaches the locking pressure, the normal ABS function controls the stability of the wheels by switching (normally open) inlet and (normally closed) exhaust valves.
+Thus, the activation of the HBA has the same effect as if the driver were braking with a large force on the pedal, sufficient to reach the locking pressure.

-If pedal effort is significantly reduced, then the HBA function categorizes this as the driver's intention to complete full braking.
-Therefore, at the end of HBA operation, pressure equalization occurs between the wheel brakes and the master cylinder.
-This is achieved by intermittent opening of shut-off valves.
+If the pedal force decreases significantly, the HBA function classifies this as the driver's intention to end full braking.
+Therefore, at the end of the HBA operation, the pressure between the wheel brakes and the master cylinder is equalized.
+This is achieved by intermittently opening the cut-off valves.

-The DSC system is a speed control loop for off-road vehicles and is typically used on steep slopes.
-The system can only work in first or reverse gear and with the gas pedal fully released.
+The DSC system is a speed control system for off-road vehicles and is generally used on steep slopes.
+The system can only operate in first or reverse gear and with the accelerator pedal fully released.
 The programmed control speed is fixed and cannot be changed by the driver.
-Pressure is controlled on all four wheels by actuating ESVs, shut-off valves, and a pump.
+Pressure control on all four wheels is carried out by actuating ESV valves, cut-off valves and a pump.